• Skip to primary navigation

 The circuit uses antenna to catch RF signal and antenna can be simple wire or small stick antenna.

-When RF transmitter is ON it sends out radio signals and the antenna catches these radio waves.
+When RF transmitter is ON it sends out radio signals and the antenna catches these radio waves, also these radio waves make small voltage in the antenna wire.

-This power goes to capacitor and this capacitor is small part that keep power for short time.
+Then this power goes to capacitor and this capacitor is small part that keep power for short time.

-LED should be high brightness type because RF power is very small because the normal LED may not work good.
+When power in capacitor is enough to reach certain voltages then the LED1 light turn ON; also LED should be high brightness type because RF power is very small because the normal LED may not work good.

-To test if RF transmitter is working we bring sensor antenna close to transmitter antenna.
+However, to test if RF transmitter is working we bring sensor antenna close to transmitter antenna and this gives strong signal to sensor.

 Formula: